-As a sixth grader, Gabriella "Gabby" Mendoza's day is filled to the rim with the complexities of being an eleven-year old, navigating school, friendships, and everything in between.
-And, with safety and positive influences as a top priority, her mother is faced with the difficulties of having to work during the after-school hours but wanting to make sure her daughter has the opportunity to flourish.
+As a sixth grader, Gabriella “Gabby” Mendoza’s day is filled to the rim with the complexities of being an eleven-year old, navigating school, friendships and everything in between.
+And, with safety and positive influences as top priorities, her mother is faced with the difficulties of having to work during the after-school hours but wanting to make sure her daughter has the opportunity to flourish.

 Yet, as the youngest of four children, with the sibling closest in age 6 years older than her, Gabby has spent many after-school hours at home by herself or with her mom at work.

 “With my other children I’ve tried other programs, and the experience I had at those wasn’t very good.
 Some of the other programs we have tried were at the school but now there is a charge to attend the after-care program, so we had to stop,” explained Gabby’s mother, Katherine Montes.
 “All my daughter would do during vacation or when she was out of school was come to work with me.
 Or if she was at home, I don’t let her outside to play, and she’s the youngest one so the other kids don’t really interact with her that much.
 It can be a very isolated life.”

 So, when she learned about Hartford City Mission’s after-school program through their church, Gabby was excited to get involved.

 After attending HCM’s Noah After-School program for elementary-aged students last year, this year she graduated to their Nehemiah After-School program, which is geared towards middle-school youth.

 With the support of a grant awarded to Hartford City Mission through Urban Alliance’s Next Generation initiative, which helps churches and ministry organizations reach and serve youth so they develop the character, relationships and skills needed to succeed in their schools and communities, Nehemiah After-School was launched in September 2016.